Edgar Graham Daylight

 - Guest lecturer at the University of Amsterdam (January 2014) and lecturer at Utrecht University (1 February 2014 – 31 August 2015).

-- Current positions: guest lecturer at KU Leuven in the history of computer science, post-doc researcher at Siegen University and member of the HaPoC Council (both since October 2017), and now also affiliated with Lille University (since April 2019).
+- Current positions: guest lecturer at KU Leuven in the history of computer science (since early 2017), post-doc researcher at Siegen University and member of the HaPoC Council (both since October 2017), and now also affiliated with Lille University (since April 2019).